Hiring Local Talent and Extras: Casting Across Cultures

 Understanding New York talent compensation

-New York talent payment involves multiple components beyond basic fees.
-Payroll taxes, agency commissions, and various allowances can significantly impact your budget.
+New York talent pay involves many parts beyond the base fee.
+Payroll taxes, agency commissions, and various allowances can hit your budget hard.

-• Base daily rates vary by role type and union status
+- Base daily rates differ by role type and union status

-• Payroll taxes add approximately 25-30% to gross payments
+- Payroll taxes add about 25-30% to gross payments

-• Additional fees for wardrobe fittings, travel, and overtime
+- Extra fees for wardrobe fittings, travel, and late hours

 Rate Structures